zynayumi/libzynayumi/README.md

   +24.

 - Noise time: time the noise generator is played in second.
-Ranges from -1.0 to 10.0, negative means +inf.
+Ranges from -1.0 to 5.0, negative means +inf.

-- Noise period: supposedly affect the frequency of the noise (buggy apparently).
-TODO: give the range.
+- Noise period: affect the frequency of the noise.
+Ranges from 1 to 31.

 - AmpEnv attack_level: attack level of the amplitude envelope.
 Ranges from 0.0 to 1.0.

 - AmpEnv time1: time in second to go from attack_level to level1 of
   the amplitude envelope.
-Ranges from 0.0 to 10.0.
+Ranges from 0.0 to 5.0.

 - AmpEnv level1: first intermediary level of the amplitude envelope.
 Ranges from 0.0 to 1.0.

 - AmpEnv time2: time in second to go from level1 to level2 of the amplitude envelope.
-Ranges from 0.0 to 10.0.
+Ranges from 0.0 to 5.0.

 - AmpEnv level2: second intermediary level of the amplitude envelope.
 Ranges from 0.0 to 1.0.

 - AmpEnv time3: time in second to go from level2 to sustain_level of
   the amplitude envelope.
-Range from 0.0 to 10.0.
+Range from 0.0 to 5.0.

 - AmpEnv sustain_level: sustain level of the amplitude envelope.
 Ranges from 0.0 to 1.0.

 - AmpEnv release: time in second to go from sustain_level to 0.0 of the amplitude envelope.
-Ranges from 0.0 to 10.0.
+Ranges from 0.0 to 5.0.

 - PitchEnv attack_pitch: attack pitch of the pitch envelope in semitone.
 Ranges from -96 to +96.

 - PitchEnv time: time in second to go from attack_pitch to 0 of the pitch envelope.
-Ranges from 0.0 to 10.0.
+Ranges from 0.0 to 5.0.

 - Arp pitch1: pitch in semitone of the first arpegio note.
 Only active for play mode 0 (Mono) and 1 (Poly).
 Ranges from -48 to +48.